National Bahá’í Review/Issue 94/Text

 Living a chaste and holy life[edit]

-“A chaste and holy life must be made the controlling principle in the behavior and conduct of all Bahá’í’s, both in their social relations with the members of their own community, and in their contact with the world at large,” Shoghi Effendi writes in The Advent of Divine Justice, page 25.
+"A chaste and holy life must be made the controlling principle in the behavior and conduct of all Bahá’ís, both in their social relations with the members of their own com-munity, and in their contact with the world at large," Shoghi Effendi writes in The Advent of Divine Justice, page 25.

-The Guardian continues: “Such a chaste and holy life, with its implications of modesty, purity, temperance, decency, and clean-mindedness, involves no less than the exercise of moderation in all that pertains to dress, language, amusements, and all artistic and literary avocations.
-It demands daily vigilance in the control of one’s carnal desires and corrupt inclinations.
+The Guardian continues: "Such a chaste and holy life, with its implications of modesty, purity, temperance, de-cency, and clean-mindedness, involves no less than the exercise of moderation in all that pertains to dress, lan-guage, amusements, and all artistic and literary avoca-tions.
+It demands daily vigilance in the control of one's carnal desires and corrupt inclinations.
 It calls for the abandonment of a frivolous conduct, with its excessive attachment to trivial and often misdirected pleasures.
-It
+It requires total abstinence from all alcoholic drinks, from opium, and from similar habit-forming drugs.
+It con-demns the prostitution of art and of literature, the practices of nudism and of companionate marriage, infidelity in marital relationships, and all manner of promiscuity, of easy familiarity, and of sexual vices.
+It can tolerate no compromise with the theories, the standards, the habits, and the excesses of a decadent age.
+Nay rather it seeks to demonstrate, through the dynamic force of its example, the pernicious character of such theories, the falsity of such standards, the hollowness of such claims, and the perversity of such habits, and the sacrilegious character of such excesses."

 In a letter through his secretary, the Guardian wrote on September 5, 1938:

-“The Bahá’í Teachings on this matter, which is of such vital concern and about which there is such a wide divergency of views, are very clear and emphatic.
+"The Bahá’í Teachings on this matter, which is of such vital concern and about which there is such a wide di-vergency of views, are very clear and emphatic.
 Briefly stated the Bahá’í conception of sex is based on the belief that chastity should be strictly practiced by both sexes, not only because it is in itself highly commendable ethically, but also due to its being the only way to a happy and successful marital life.
-Sex relationships of any form, outside marriage, are not permissible therefore, and whoso violates this rule will not only be responsible to God, but will incur the necessary punishment from society.
+Sex relationships of any form, outside marriage, are not permissible therefore, and whoso violates this rule will not only be responsible to God, but will incur the necessary punishment from soci-ety."

-“The Bahá’í Faith recognizes the value of the sex impulse, but condemns its illegitimate and improper expressions such as free love, companionate marriage and others, all of which it considers positively harmful to man and to the society in which he lives.
+"The Bahá’í Faith recognizes the value of the sex impulse, but condemns its illegitimate and improper expressions such as free love, companionate marriage and others, all of which it considers positively harmful to man and to the society in which he lives.
 The proper use of the sex instict is the natural right of every individual, and it is precisely for this very purpose that the institution of marriage has been established.
-The Bahá’ís do not believe in the suppression of the sex impulse but in its regulation and control.”
-V
+The Bahá’ís do not believe in the suppression of the sex impulse but in its regulation and control."

 In a letter to an individual believer dated October 17, 1968, The Universal House of Justice said in part:

-should be in relation to situations which he encounters in his daily life.
+"It is neither possible nor desirable for the Universal House of Justice to set forth a set of rules covering every situation.
+Rather is it the task of the individual believer to determine, according to his own prayerful understanding of the Writings, precisely what his course of conduct should be in relation to situations which he encounters in his daily life.
 If he is to fulfill his true mission in life as a follower of the Blessed Perfection, he will pattern his life according to the Teachings.
-The believer cannot attain this objective merely by living according to at set of rigid regulations.
+The believer cannot attain this objective merely by living according to a set of rigid regulations.
 When his life is oriented towards service to Bahá’u’lláh, and when every conscious act is performed within this frame of reference, he will not fail to achieve the true purpose of his life.

 "Therefore every believer must continually study the sacred Writings and the instructions of the beloved Guardian, striving always to attain a new and better understanding of their import to him and to his society.
 He should pray fervently for Divine Guidance, wisdom and strength to do what is pleasing to God, and to serve Him at all times and to the best of his ability."